vboyev-MSFT/defender-docs/defender-endpoint/mde-linux-arm.md

    }
    ```

+7. Validate your deployment.
+In the [Microsoft Defender portal](https://security.microsoft.com), under **Assets** > **Devices**, look for the Linux device you just onboarded.
+It can take approximately 20 minutes for the device to show up in the portal.

 ### Deploy Defender for Endpoint on Linux using Microsoft Defender for Cloud

 If your organization is using Defender for Cloud, you can use it to deploy Defender for Endpoint on Linux.